 Our Greatest Danger, beyond Poverty, is Corruption – Victor Brobbey

-The Deputy Chairman in charge of General Services at the National Commission Civic Education, Mr. Victor Brobbey, has urged all citizens to respond to the clarion call to combat corruption, describing it as the greatest danger, besides poverty, we have had to grapple with as a people.
+The Deputy Chairman in charge of General Services at the National Commission for Civic Education, Mr. Victor Brobbey, has urged all citizens to respond to the clarion call to combat corruption, describing it as the greatest danger, besides poverty, we have had to grapple with as a people.

 According to him, the provision of fertile grounds, either advertently or otherwise, for corruption to fester is a crisis of moral direction, undermining the practice of the rule of law, and serving as a threat to the observance and prevalence of true justice in the country.
 “Our revered institutions remain untainted, and there are stories of traditional authorities and religious leaders, who are supposed to serve as gatekeepers, demanding monetary favours before granting audience; how can we build a just society this way?”, Mr. Brobbey queried.